Python

 '''

-- Remove all occurrences of elements in the list
+- Remove all occurrences of element in the list

 while 4 in sample: